harwoodjp/git-todo/README.md

 ## Summary

-Loops through a git repository's log of modified files and history, prints "TODO" statements with file name and line number
+Loops through git repo's changelog, filters by author, and prints "TODO" statements with file name and line number

 ## Dependencies